OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-bassem-interview.md

 I'm not here to discuss the history of the Israeli-Palestinian conflict, but we all saw what happened on October 7th.
 And the idea that Israel was not going to react severely to that, or that Israel should not react severely to that, is ludicrous.

-Should be a moderating voice that Ben Shapiro should be saying, "No, Israel should not respond in this situation."
+Should be a moderating voice that Ben Shapiro should be saying, 'No, Israel should not respond in this situation.'
 That's nonsense.

-### It’s a War; It’s Normal
+## (16) It’s a War; It’s Normal

 > Jeremy, Ben Shapiro’s friend, continues by stating that a proportionate response would be for Israel to repeat what Hamas did to Palestine which no one would want and that this is similar to how the U.S. countered the terrorists of 9/11.
->

 **Piers:**